Is it better to have high or low expectations?

 In The Paradox of Choice by Barry Schwartz, he identifies two buckets of people: “satisficers” and “maximizers.”

 - Maximizers are people with high expectations.
-They’re the ones who think long and hard about their decisions in order to make THE BEST decision.
+They’re the ones who think long and hard about their decisions to make the best decision.

 Satisficers are happier in the long run.